grscheller/dotfiles/README.md

     * will have issues with colens in directory names
   * required by .envrc
   * POSIX complient script
+  * bash & fish have a similarly named functions

 ## Shell Scripts Installed in ~/bin